Arkham/juliu.is/content/blog/z-index-by-examples/index.md

 Out of the three positioned boxes, the yellow one has `z-index: 1`, and therefore appears on top.
 Good, the world is making sense.

-But what if we give a `z-index` to  the parent of the yellow box?
+But what if we give a `z-index` to the blue box, the parent of the yellow box?
 Our example would look like [this](https://z-index.juliu.is/?css=b%2Bposition%3A%20relative%3Bz-index%3A%200%7Cr%2Bposition%3A%20relative%7Cy%2Bposition%3A%20relative%3Bz-index%3A%201%3Bheight%3A%20200px):

 ![mystery part two](./mystery-two.png)

 What's happening here?
 Our yellow box is now rendered below the red one?!
-All this because we added a `z-index: 0`?!?
-The world makes no sense. 😿
+All this because we added a `z-index: 0` to the blue one?!
+The world is making no sense again. 😿

 Let's take a bit of a detour...